johnnyhoichuen/big2-rl/README.md

 ## Training

 ### Using SLURM
-Use the following commands to schedule jobs in your computer cluster
+We used HKUST's HPC3 (High Performance Computing Cluster) for training.
+To schedule jobs in the cluster:
 ```
 cd slurm_report
 sbatch slurm_cpu_vs_ppo.sh